 In the main valley (by the river Enns) the trailhead is on a big parking place (altitude cca 600 m), Haindlkar.

-The majority will probably sleep here.
-But if you proceed by the marked path, named Peternpfad towards the East, you will after less tahn an hour reach the NW wall of Hochtor.
+A well marked path leads towards the South to Haindlkarhuette, 1121 m (1 h 15 min).
+The majority will probably sleep there.
+But if you proceed by the marked path, named Peternpfad towards the East, you will after less than an hour reach the NW wall of Hochtor.
 Just among the last larches, approximately 50 meters above the path you will find a good, flat place for two persons, where you can spend the night.
 So next day you can start a bit earlier, and sleeping in nature is more beautiful anyway.

-For the whole route walking poles are recommendable, in the climbing part they go on your rucksack, of course.
+For the whole route, poles are recommendable.
+In the climbing part, they go on your rucksack, of course.
 Depending on your climbing skills you might also need a 20 m rope.
 On the day we climbed Hochtor only one party out of four or five used it.